Nth root

 For a positive real number x, $\sqrt{x}$ denotes the positive square root of x and $\sqrt[n]{x}$ denotes the positive real nth root.
 For example, 3 is a square root of 9, since 3^{2} = 9, and −3 is also a square root of 9, since (−3)^{2} = 9.
 A negative real number −x has no real-valued square roots, but when x is treated as a complex number it has two imaginary square roots, $+i\sqrt x$ and $-i\sqrt x$, where i is the imaginary unit.

 In general, any non-zero complex number has n distinct complex-valued nth roots, equally distributed around a complex circle of constant absolute value.
 (The nth root of 0 is zero with multiplicity n, and this circle degenerates to a point.)
 Extracting the nth roots of a complex number x can thus be taken to be a multivalued function.
 By convention the principal value of this function, called the principal root and denoted $\sqrt[n]{x}$, is taken to be the nth root with the greatest real part and in the special case when x is a negative real number, the one with a positive imaginary part.
 The principal root of a positive real number is thus also a positive real number.
 As a function, the principal root is continuous in the whole complex plane, except along the negative real axis.
 The nth roots of 1 are called roots of unity and play a fundamental role in various areas of mathematics, such as number theory, theory of equations, and Fourier transform.

 An unresolved root, especially one using the radical symbol, is sometimes referred to as a surd or a radical.
-Any expression containing a radical, whether it is a square root, a cube root, or a higher root, is called a radical expression, and if it contains no transcendental functions or transcendental numbers it is called an algebraic expression.
+Any expression containing a radical, whether it is a square root, a cube root, or a higher root, is called a radical expression, and if it contains no transcendental numbers or transcendental functions it is called an algebraic expression.